bikisaikia/ardue/Running-Uncompressed-Ardublockly.md

   <script src="../blockly/generators/arduino/tone.js"></script>
   <script src="../blockly/generators/arduino/variables.js"></script>
 ```

+It is highly recommended to manually comment/uncomment these blocks in the `index.html` file instead of copy/pasting from this document, as the code snippet displayed here could get out of sync with the source code.

 Keep in mind that any additional block file would have to to be added as a new `<script>` import.